xuankimtran/docs-1/pages/katalon-studio/docs/test-case-preferences.md

 ### Default Open View

-By default, Katalon Studio open your test case in the manual view.
-You can choose to always open your test case in the manual view or in the script view.
+By default, Katalon Studio opens your test case in the manual view.
+You can choose to always open your test case in the manual view or the script view.

 ### Default Keyword Type